 The key point of regulating food intake is to maintain a constant body weight.
 Food intake (energy input) must therefore balance against factors resulting in a loss of body weight, energy output.
-Such factors as basal metabolic rate or physical activity (exercise).
+Such factors as basal metabolic rate or physical activity as exercise that help a lot with this, and using supplements also help with this, go here to find the best options online.
 Because of the simple relationship between energy input and output, there are only three possible states of energy balance:

 - Positive – Energy input is greater than energy output, body weight increases – excess energy is stored in adipose tissue as fat.

 - Negative – Energy input is less than energy output, body weight decreases – energy stores (adipose/muscle tissue) converted into energy to meet demands.

 - Neutral – Energy input is equal to energy output, body weight is unchanged.

 It is natural for organisms to fluctuate between states of positive/ negative energy balance, e.g.: